Why this is important

 At this point, your key messages should be shaped to respond to the issues your data and research are pointing to as priorities.

 These are the messages that the target group need to understand about the strategic shift.
-This is not the time to get creative about your messages.
 They need to be straight and clear.
-Later, they will be used to develop the architecture of your creative briefing process.
+Later, they will be used to develop the architecture of your campaign planning and development process.

 It’s not enough to say this will be a digital or integrated strategy.
 And there are a few people involved in understanding the combination of channels that will deliver your message at the right time and place with the right context.
 Some of these roles may be multi-tasked or merged, but broadly, we mobilise the following team for you: